Longest Train In The United States

 The evolution of train length is directly tied to advancements in railway technology and the growing demand for efficient freight transport.
 In the early days of railroading, trains were relatively short due to the limitations of steam locomotives and the strength of couplings.
 As locomotives became more powerful and coupling systems improved, trains gradually increased in length.

 The introduction of diesel-electric locomotives in the mid-20th century marked a significant turning point.
 These locomotives offered greater power and fuel efficiency compared to their steam predecessors, enabling longer and heavier trains.
-Furthermore, advancements in braking systems, signaling technology, and track maintenance allowed railroads to safely operate these massive trains.
+Beyond that, advancements in braking systems, signaling technology, and track maintenance allowed railroads to safely operate these massive trains.
 Today, sophisticated computer systems and distributed power technology (where locomotives are placed at different points within the train) further enhance the safety and efficiency of long train operations.

 The Backbone of American Commerce: Purpose and Cargo